April 6-8, 2025

 Map

 For phone reservations, call Marriott reservations at 1-888-236-2427.
-Please mention the dates of the conference (April 7-9, 2024), the “Sheraton Framingham Hotel” and the “Massachusetts School Counselors Association Conference” to receive the preferred conference rate of $156.00 per night.
+Please mention the dates of the conference (April 5-8, 2025), the “Sheraton Framingham Hotel” and the “Massachusetts School Counselors Association Conference,” or the group code: MASMASF to receive the discounted conference rate.

 Massachusetts School Counselor Association Conferece Hotel - Sheraton Framingham exterior